 Director since 2014

-Business Experience: Mr. Wine, 47, is the Chief Executive Officer of Polaris Industries Inc., a worldwide manufacturer and marketer of innovative high-performance motorized products.
-He has served as Chief Executive Officer since 2008.
+Business Experience: Mr. Wine, 47, is the Chairman and Chief Executive Officer of Polaris Industries Inc., a worldwide manufacturer and marketer of innovative high-performance motorized products.
+He has served as Chairman since 2013, and Chief Executive Officer since 2008.
 Mr. Wine served as President of Fire Safety Americas, a division of United Technologies Corporation, from 2007 to 2008.
-Prior to that time, Mr. Wine held various senior leadership positions at Danaher Corp., a global science and technology company, including serving as President of its Jacobs Vehicle Systems and Veeder-Root subsidiaries.
+Prior to that time, Mr. Wine held various senior leadership positions at Danaher Corporation and Honeywell International, Inc. from 1996 to 2007.

 - Polaris Industries Inc. since 2008 (Technology Committee)